darafferty/rapthor/docs/source/running.rst

                             they will be rerun
       -v                    enable verbose mode

-Rapthor begins a run by checking the input measurement set(s).
+Rapthor begins a run by checking the input measurement sets.
 Next, Rapthor will determine the DDE calibrators from the input sky model and begin self calibration and imaging.
 Rapthor uses Toil+CWL to handle the distribution of jobs and to keep track of the state of a reduction.
 Each Rapthor operation is